Imrane-98/dataset-cleaning-with-pandas/README.md

 To get started with this repository, ensure you have Python and Pandas installed on your system.
 You can run the data cleaning script with the following command:

-1- Copy code python data_cleaning_script.py
+1- Copy code: python data_cleaning_script.py

 2- Load Data: Customer Call List.xlsx